 Co-operatives Law Reforms

-The Co-operatives Amendment Act 2016 (the Act), commenced on 1 January 2017, and amends the Co-operatives Act 2009.
-These changes align co-operatives law in Western Australia with co-operatives legislation in other states and territories and allow Western Australia to participate in the Co-operatives National Law (CNL).
+The Co-operatives Amendment Act 2016 (the Act), was reformed in 2017.
+The changes aligned co-operatives law in Western Australia with co-operatives legislation in other states and territories and allow Western Australia to participate in the Co-operatives National Law (CNL).

 In preparation for the commencement of the Act an information sheet describing the main changes that will result from the commencement of the CNL in Western Australia was forwarded to all registered co-operatives.
 This information is outlined below.